Greenville Car Accident Lawyer

 Front End Accidents

-Another common type of car accident is a front end accident.
-This is unfortunately the most fatal type of car accident, given the amount of force that typically comes with a front end collision.
+Another common type of car accident is a front-end accident.
+This is unfortunately one of the most fatal types of car accidents, given the amount of force that typically comes with this type of collision.

-This type of accident occurs when one driver runs the front end into the front end of another vehicle.
-Front end accidents can happen for a number of reasons, including mechanical failure, drowsy driving, driving under the influence of alcohol or drugs, and more.
+A front-end accident occurs when one driver runs the front end of their vehicle into the front end of another vehicle.
+Front-end accidents can happen for a number of reasons, including mechanical failure, drowsy driving, driving under the influence of alcohol or drugs, and more.

 Rollover accidents can occur when a vehicle tries to accelerate in soft soil or when it rides up on a guardrail or curb.
 Vehicles can also roll onto their side or their hoods when a driver attempts to make a turn while going fast downhill.

 Rollover accidents are particularly dangerous, especially if a passenger is not wearing a seatbelt.
-Occupants can be violently tossed about and are at risk of breaking their necks, which can lead to paralysis or death.
+Occupants can be violently tossed about and are at risk of damaging their spinal cord, which can lead to paralysis or death.

 Car Accident Injuries